 Brief Project Summary.
 Summarize your project in a few sentences.

-AASF is requesting funds to design a second stream restoration project at the Friendly Village Park.
-In 2014 AASF completed the first instream restoration project at this property and now has the opportunity to continue restoration effort on another section of creek on this property.
-The requested funds will be used to design a stream restoration project that is intended to offer the greatest benefit to Chinook salmon while staying within the site constraints.
+AASF is requesting funds for preliminary design of a second stream restoration project at the Friendly Village Park.
+In 2014 AASF completed the first instream restoration project at this property and now has the opportunity to continue restoration efforts on another section of creek on this property.
+The requested funds will be used to complete preliminary design for a stream restoration project that is intended to offer the greatest benefit to Chinook salmon while staying within the site constraints.
 Site complexities and concerns of flooding have warranted the use of an outside consultant to develop a comprehensive stream restoration plan at this location.
-AASF will select and hire a qualified consultant to perform the following: engineering, topographic surveying, hydraulic analysis, preliminary and final designs, design reports, and permitting assistance.
-AASF working closely with the consultant and the landowner will oversea design development ensuring maximum benefit to Chinook salmon.
+AASF will select and hire a qualified consultant to perform the following: engineering, topographic surveying, hydraulic analysis, preliminary design drawings, preliminary design report, fulfilling cultural resource requirements and engineering services for permitting assistance.
+AASF working closely with the consultant and the landowner to oversee design development ensuring maximum benefit to Chinook salmon.

 Problems Statement.
 Please describe the problems your project seeks to address by answering the following questions.

-This a design project that will generate final design deliverables focused on improving habitat conditions in the future construction phase.
+This a design project that will generate preliminary design deliverables focused on improving habitat conditions in the future construction phase.

 Project site is located in a mobile home park called Friendly Village.
 Approximately 1,400 linear feet of highly degraded mainstem Bear Creek is found on this property.
 Few native trees and shrubs remain in the riparian area, which is dominated by lawn, landscaping, structures, and pavement.